 Due to some recording difficulties, I don’t have a podcast to accompany this story.
 So, a bit out of ordinary protocol, Elaine is sharing her answers to my questions in written form below.

 - What does a day in the life of a talent agent look like?

 go to link

-help on writing persuasive essays
+help writing essay